-Rep. Ed Royce's Failure to Hold Trump Accountable Is a Dereliction of Duty
+Rep. Ed Royce’s Failure to Hold Trump Accountable Is a Dereliction of Duty

 So why is that?
 Despite the fact that he votes with Trump more than 96 percent of the time, Royce works hard to try to project himself as a moderate.
 And he doesn’t have a reputation for being wacky or under the thumb of the Russians, unlike his fellow California Republican, Rep. Dana Rohrabacher.

-Why isn’t he servings as a responsible voice in Congress, demanding that the administration explain how its moves in the Middle East fit within a broader strategy?
+Why isn’t he serving as a responsible voice in Congress, demanding that the administration explain how its moves in the Middle East fit within a broader strategy?
 Why isn’t he asking Tillerson to testify about how he plans to keep U.S. diplomats and their families safe if he refuses security briefings?
 Why is he not insisting that the administration explain how it is leveraging its deep investment in the relationship with Saudi Arabia to generate positive outcomes in the region?
 Trump traveled recently to China: Why is the administration not asked to explain why he failed to forcefully raise human rights, including in Tibet, with Chinese President Xi Jinping?
 And why — when the administration is deeply entangled in possibly criminal relations with Russia — do Royce and his fellow Republicans not wish to ensure that the Trump administration understands clearly that Russia is a destructive, untrustworthy actor?

 Whatever the reason for his relative silence, Royce’s failure to use his powerful committee chairmanship to hold the administration accountable is a dereliction of duty that makes him an enabler of a reckless foreign policy.

-Last week, Trump announced his intention to nominate Royce’s wife, Marie, to a plum job as assistant secretary of state for education and cultural affairs — a top job in one of the agencies for which Royce’s committee is supposed to provide oversight.
+Last week, Trump announced his intention to nominate Royce’s wife, Marie, to a plum job as assistant secretary of state for educational and cultural affairs — a top job in one of the agencies for which Royce’s committee is supposed to provide oversight.
 Perhaps Royce has been going easy on the Trump administration because he didn’t want to incur the president’s famous wrath and jeopardize his wife’s appointment.
 But now that she’s been nominated, and now that Royce has announced his retirement, he has one year to use his newfound freedom to do the job that his constituents, and all Americans, count on him to do: withhold legislative authorization to stop bad policies, force the secretary of state and other officials to testify so that they have to articulate and defend strategies for any State Department reform or new approaches to global challenges, speak out loudly in support of an American foreign policy grounded in universal values, and call out the Trump administration’s backward, 19th-century worldview as a detriment to U.S. prosperity and security.

 This is your moment, Royce.
 Be purposeful, principled, and noisy on your way out.
 Your constituents and your conscience will thank you for it.